Upcoming Veterans Day events in the region

-The Military Heritage Museum in Punta Gorda is hosting events leading up to and on Veterans Day Nov.
-11, starting Nov.
-9.

-Other events are also going on throughout the region beginning Nov.
-8.
+The Military Heritage Museum in Punta Gorda is hosting events leading up to and on Veterans Day Monday.
+Other events are also going on throughout the region.

 The museum is at 900 West Marion Ave., Punta Gorda, and for more information on events there, visit www.militaryheritagemuseum.org or call 941-575-9002.